 In Mississauga, we all belong to one community.
-We want to create a city that doesn’t tolerate racism, discrimination or hate in any way.
+We want to create a city that doesn’t tolerate racism, discrimination or hate.

-We can create a more welcoming Mississauga where we recognize and celebrate our differences and our shared values.
-When we focus on awareness, education and working together, we can have important conversations that help us come together as one community.
+When we focus on awareness, education and working together, we can have important conversations that help us recognize and celebrate our differences and shared values.

 In May 2024, Peel Regional Police reported an increase in hate crimes related to race, religion and sexual orientation in 2023.

-We are also showing people that you are not alone.
-If you have experienced discrimination or even hate, there is support available.
-You do not need to suffer in silence.
+You’re not alone.
+If you have experienced discrimination or even hate, there’s support available.
+You don’t need to suffer in silence.

 Resolutions